Cavity elimination in cavity-QED: a self-consistent input-output approach: A two level system in a cavity: input-output description

 Each Heisenberg–Langevin equation contains three main contributions: (i) a free evolution of the atom (proportional to $\gamma'$) or the cavity (proportional to $\kappa'$), including damping, at rates $\gamma_{\rm a}/2$ and $\kappa/2$, and coherent oscillations, at detunings $\omega_{\mathrm{a}}-\omega_{\mathrm{ref}}$ and $\omega_{\mathrm{c}}-\omega_{\mathrm{ref}}$; (ii) an interaction term proportional to $g$; and (iii) Langevin forces from the AC and CC input ports, that play a role in the driving and damping of the system.
 We note that, when taking the expectation values, one obtains a system of optical Bloch equations that can be strongly simplified, depending on the inputs fields.
 For instance, any CC port $j$ with vacuum input leads to $\langle\hat{b}_{\rm in}^{(j)}\rangle =0$ and similarly, any AC port $l$ with vacuum input leads to $\langle\hat{c}_{\rm in}^{(l)}\rangle=0$.

-We note that the Heisenberg-Langevin equation for $\hat{\sigma}_z$ can be obtained either via the same procedure than the one used in Refs.~\cite{Gardiner1985,Gardiner2004}, detailed in the Supplemental Materials~\cite{Rambeau2026}, or directly from Eq.~\eqref{eq:sigma_dot} and the definition of $\hat{\sigma}_z$.
+We note that the Heisenberg-Langevin equation for $\hat{\sigma}_z$ can be obtained either via the same procedure than the one used in Refs.~\cite{Gardiner1985,Gardiner2004}, detailed in the Appendix~\ref{Subsec-appendix-derivation-Heisenberg-Langevin}, or directly from Eq.~\eqref{eq:sigma_dot} and the definition of $\hat{\sigma}_z$.
 These two derivations agree thanks to an important feature of the input-output formalism, namely the fact that the product derivation rule holds for any system operator, i.e:

 holds for any pair of system operators $\hat{O}_1,\hat{O}_2$.
-In the present case, we show in the Supplemental Materials~\cite{Rambeau2026} that this is ensured by the commutation relations (for any system operator $\hat{O}$ and any AC or CC input operator),
+In the present case, we show in the Appendix~\ref{Subsec-appendix-commutation-relation} that this is ensured by the commutation relations (for any system operator $\hat{O}$ and any AC or CC input operator),

 This also allows the fundamental (anti-)commutation rules to be preserved:

 which ensures that $\hat{\sigma}_z=2\hat{\sigma}^\dagger\hat{\sigma}-\hat{\mathbb{I}}$ and thus $\Dot{\hat{\sigma}}_z=2(\Dot{\hat{\sigma}}^\dagger\hat{\sigma}+\hat{\sigma}^\dagger\Dot{\hat{\sigma}})$ at all times.